sgarciac/fuego/README.md

-If you need to use fuego with the firestore emulator instead of a real firestore database, set the FIRESTORE_EMULATOR_HOST environment variable to something appropriate (usually, localhost:8080). if no project is set, fuego will default to 'default'.
+If you need to use fuego with the firestore emulator instead of a real firestore database, set the FIRESTORE_EMULATOR_HOST environment variable to something appropriate (usually, localhost:8080).

+### Firebase project ID

+Set the project ID with `-projectid NAME`.
+Defaults to 'default'.

 ### List collections